ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Introduction

+Actually, a scenario is often modeled as a sequence of atomic actions, and the temporal relation between action parameters should also be considered.
+In this paper, we propose the \emph{ECSAS framework}, abbreviating for \emph{\textbf{E}xploring \textbf{C}ritical \textbf{S}cenarios from \textbf{A}ction \textbf{s}equence}.
+The core mechanism behind ECSAS is to model the action sequence of each scenario, so as to consider the influence relation between the action parameters.
+Considering the example in Fig. \ref{motivation}, we model an overtaking scenario with two atomic actions (follow lane and change lane) in five steps.
+Previous works sample all action parameters simultaneously in the overtaking scenario at the start.
+Assume that we have sampled values of the first step.
+In our framework, decision of the second step will make use of the values from previous steps, allowing ECSAS to search for critical scenarios efficiently.

+For modeling scenarios, scenario description languages provide rich APIs, which are more flexible and convenient than the graphic model (Bayesian probability graph \cite{ding2020learning}, causal graph and behavioral graph \cite{ding2021causalaf}), temporal logic \cite{gladisch2019experience}, and Markov decision model \cite{wachi2019failure, koren2019efficient, koren2018adaptive}.
+Current description languages can be divided into two categories: representing scenarios from a local viewpoint \cite{scenic,scenic2,paracosm}, or using the positional changes from a global viewpoint \cite{GeoScenario}.
+However, these works fail to model scenarios based on the action interactions.
+Thus, in this paper, we propose a new language, BTScenario, which supports the representation of action sequences using temporal operators (``serial'' and ``parallel'').

+Inspired by \cite{ding2020learning}, we use reinforcement learning (RL) to synthesize critical parameter valuations in logical scenarios.
+Action sequences leading to collisions are assigned with higher rewards, then the problem reduces to synthesizing optimal policies of the model.
+We use TD3 for this purpose, one of the RL algorithms to handle the continuous parameter spaces.
+We use an actor network to select actions and two critical networks to evaluate action sequences.
+During training, we use the action mask to fix the length of action space and the order of action, which means that the choice of next-step parameters does not affect the state of the previous step.
+We also optimize the storage mechanism, replay buffer, to improve search efficiency.

-The main contributions of this work are as follows: \begin{itemize} \item We propose a RL framework, which exploits the scenario description language to represent the action sequences in logical scenarios and uses RL combined with the simulator to generate concrete critical scenarios.
+Summarizing, the main contribution of the paper is the ECSAS framework for generating critical scenarios.
+We propose a scenario description language, BTScenario, to model the action sequences in logical scenarios.
+ECSAS then uses RL combined with the Carla simulator to synthesize critical scenario valuations.
+We have implemented the ECSAS framework.
+Comprehensive and extensive experiments are conducted, showing that ECSAS outperforms native RT and CT approaches in various scenarios.

-\item We design a scenario description language, BTScenario, to model logical scenarios.
-BTScenario supports an abstract and explicit specification of the interactions between actors in chronological order.

-\item We demonstrate the efficiency of our algorithm and provide different test scenarios compared with RT and CT.
-The good performance can be well explained by focusing on the relationship of parameters between action sequences.